parker52/regress_pheno/README.md

 The script will write the [summary of OLS](https://www.statsmodels.org/dev/examples/notebooks/generated/ols.html) results from the mutliple linear regression to a text file  **regression_summary.txt** to the current directory.

-The script will plot the Residual Plot, QQ Plot, Scale-Location Plot, and Leverage Plot to a png file **model_plots.png** to the current directory.
+The script will save the Residual Plot, QQ Plot, Scale-Location Plot, and Leverage Plot to a png file **model_plots.png** to the current directory.